Best Online Master’s Degrees in: Creative Writing

 - Thesis.
 Perhaps the most important class a student will take in this master’s program is their thesis class.
 In it, students are required to develop and write a novel of their own, and are commonly encouraged to choose the genre that most interests them and that they plan to center their career on.
 The goal of this course is for students to develop a manuscript for publishing in the future.

 Throughout a student’s education in this program, students will be asked to complete exercises and writing projects to apply what they’ve learned in their various classes.
 Additionally, students are given creative writing assignments in which they must practice their editing and revision skills, while accommodating instructors’ suggestions and corrections.
 Some programs engage students in peer review sessions, where they can learn to better their craft through the giving and taking of constructive criticism.

 Building a Career

 A master’s degree in creative writing offers students the opportunity to develop their writing, story-telling, and creative skills to enter or better their careers as authors, teachers, and screenplay writers.
-In 2010, the median annual salary for an author or a writer was $55,420, and the industry is expected to see employment growth of 6% through 2020, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual salary for an author or a writer was $55,420, and the industry is expected to see employment growth of 6% through 2020, according to the U.S. Bureau of Labor Statistics (BLS).
 Writers might engage in academic, online, or print writing for newspapers, magazines, companies, and the like.
 Authors generally write novels and poetry of various genres for publication.

 Data suggests that teachers at the elementary, middle, and high school levels, on the other hand, make a mean salary of $56,790, states the BLS.
 Education is among the fastest growing industries in terms of employment, with an average annual growth rate projected at 2.4% through 2018, the same source reports.